C47D/nRF24_Example_Projects/README.md

 # nRF24 Example Projects

-This repoitory contain multiple example projects using the nRF24 component developed for PSoC devices.
+This repoitory contain multiple example projects using the nRF24 component for PSoC devices.
 The nRF24 component is developed in a separated repository, you can see it here: ![nRF24_Component](https://github.com/C47D/nRF24_Component).

-This projects are developed using PSoC Creator 4.1.
+This projects are developed using PSoC Creator 4.1 and multiple PSoC kits, PSoC 4200 devices, PSoC 4S, PSoC 4M and PSoC 5LP devices.

 To clone this repo: